Connect with Mi'kmaw culture

 Parking: Merrymakedge P4 – follow posted signs to the shop

 - Demonstrations are offered rain or shine.

-- There will be no for-fee workshops offered this year.
-More information
+- There will be no fee for workshops offered this year.

 Meet Todd Labrador

 As a seventh-generation Mi'kmaq from the Kejimkujik region, Todd Labrador carefully crafts birch bark canoes with bark, spruce root, and other natural materials that are sustainably harvested in local Acadian Forests.
 His great-grandfather was a master canoe maker, and Todd taught himself how to build canoes after his own father passed away.
 Today, Todd Labrador is renowned for his work and is one of the most highly sought after craftsmen for his skills.

 Follow us on Facebook.com/Kejimkujik/ #kejibbcanoebuildingproject